UWmathNEWS/wp-plugins/README.md

 - Changes being made after approval, resulting in the need to review the new changes as well
 - Editors accidentally publishing articles when trying to approve them

 This project is currently developed as a monorepo, with each plugin occupying its own directory.
-Currently, only one plugin is in development, mathNEWS Core.
+Currently, two plugins are in development, mathNEWS Core and mathNEWS Onboarding.

 ## Installation